-(31) Upon transfer of the management of a state school to a rural municipality or city, the minister responsible for the field issues to the transferred school an education licence for an unspecified period within one month following the conclusion of an administrative agreement specified in subsection 4 of this section.
-[RT I, 22.01.2018, 1 - entry into force 01.02.2018]

-(4) The transfer of the management of a state school to a rural municipality or city and the transfer of the management of a municipal school to the state or another rural municipality or city is provided for in an administrative agreement to be made between the rural municipality or city government and the minister responsible for the field or between rural municipality or city governments.
-The compulsory terms and conditions of the administrative agreement are as follows:

-1) the date of transfer of the management of the school;

-2) the functions of the school to be transferred;

-3) the conditions of and procedure for the continuance of the studies by the students;

-4) the conditions of and procedure for the continuance of the work of the school employees in the school to be transferred, taking into account the conditions of and procedure for the legislation regulating employment relationships;

-5) the conditions of, procedure for and deadline of transfer of the assets and property used by the school to the new owner of the school, taking into account the conditions of and procedure for provided by legislation;6) the conditions of, procedure for and deadline of transfer of the records of the school to the new owner of the school;

-7) resolution of possible organisational and budgetary issues and issues concerning other proprietary obligations and rights relating to the transfer of the management of the school.

-(5) Upon transfer of the management of a school, the new owner of the school provides the students with the possibility to continue acquiring general education in the same school.
-[RT I, 22.01.2018, 1 - entry into force 01.02.2018]

-(6) The management of a school is transferred after the end of the last academic quarter.
+- (31) Upon transfer of the management of a state school to a rural municipality or city, the minister in charge of the policy sector issues to the transferred school an education licence for an unspecified period within one month following the conclusion of an administrative agreement specified in subsection 4 of this section.
+[RT I, 22.01.2018, 1 entry into force 01.02.2018] - (4) The transfer of the management of a state school to a rural municipality or city and the transfer of the management of a municipal school to the state or another rural municipality or city is provided for in an administrative agreement to be made between the rural municipality or city government and the minister in charge of the policy sector or between rural municipality or city governments.
+The compulsory terms and conditions of the administrative agreement are as follows: - 1) the date of transfer of the management of the school: - 2) the functions of the school to be transferred; - 3) the conditions of and procedure for the continuance of the studies by the students; - 4) the conditions of and procedure for the continuance of the work of the school employees in the school to be transferred, taking into account the conditions of and procedure for the legislation regulating employment relationships; - 5) the conditions of, procedure for and deadline of transfer of the assets and property used by the school to the new owner of the school, taking into account the conditions of and procedure for provided by legislation; - 6) the conditions of, procedure for and deadline of transfer of the records of the school to the new owner of the school; - 7) resolution of possible organisational and budgetary issues and issues concerning other proprietary obligations and rights relating to the transfer of the management of the school. - (5) Upon transfer of the management of a school, the new owner of the school provides the students with the possibility to continue acquiring general education in the same school.
+[RT I, 22.01.2018, 1 entry into force 01.02.2018] - (6) The management of a school is transferred after the end of the last academic quarter.
 The students, their parents and employees of the school are notified of the decision to transfer the management of the school not later than two months before the start of the new academic year.
-[RT I, 22.01.2018, 1 - entry into force 01.02.2018]

-(7) The transfer of a general education school and a child care institution operating as a single institution and the transfer of a general education school and a hobby school operating as a single institution takes place in accordance with the procedure provided for in this section.
+[RT I, 22.01.2018, 1 entry into force 01.02.2018] - (7) The transfer of a general education school and a child care institution operating as a single institution and the transfer of a general education school and a hobby school operating as a single institution takes place in accordance with the procedure provided for in this section.